drewvollmer/bca-estimation/README.md

 ---------

-# Instructions for Running
+# Instructions

+1. Format the data.
+Required columns:
+  - AuctionID, a unique integer ID for each auction
+  - BidderType, an integer labeling different sets of bidder traits.
+No ordinal interpretation is required.
+  - OAucType, an integer grouping the auctions into types based on observed traits
+  - BidAmount, the quote given in each bid
+  - Decision, a 0/1 giving whether that bid was selected as the winner
+  - OverallDecision, a 0/1 taking a constant value in the auction and giving whether the procurer selected a bid to win (1) or picked the outside option instead (0)

+Other requirements for the data include:
+  - Additional variables used to model whether a bid was selected
+  - A row for each auction representing the outside option.
+It can take value 0 for any bid-specific variables.

-- Specify the number of unobserved auction types as a command-line argument to the shell file, or by editing the default number of types in the file
+2. Select the number of unobserved auction types to be modeled.
+Implement as either a command-line argument to the shell file (e.g. `./run_bca_estimation.sh 3`) or edit the default number of types in the file.

+3. Implement a bid selection model.
-- Specify the desired selection model in estimate_bid_selection.do
+  - Change the selection model in `estimate_bid_selection.do`

-- Modify the selection probability formula and derivative in calculate_costs.cpp to match the selection model
+  - Modify the functions `getBidData` and `simulateAuction` in `calculate_costs.cpp` to reflect the data format and bid selection model

-- Compile calculate_costs.cpp if edited: g++ calculate_costs.cpp -o
-  calculate_costs.exe
+4. Compile the modified version of `calculate_costs.cpp` with the command: `g++ calculate_costs.cpp -o calculate_costs.exe`

-- Run shell file, or the sequence of processes contained in it
+5. Run the shell file, or the processes it contains: `./run_bca_estimation.sh [NumUnobsAucTypes]`